Massimo1167/maxzap/README.md

   detected in both plain text and HTML `href` attributes and file names are derived from `Content-Disposition` headers when needed, and automatically fetch text parts delivered via `attachmentId`.
 Quoted replies are stripped from the saved message.
+When attachments are stored locally the action also returns `attachment_paths` with their full paths.
 * `imap_archive` &ndash; similar functionality for standard IMAP servers.
 It requires `host`, `username` and `password` and the same destination options as `gmail_archive`.